top of page

 Shit.

 I jumped up and ran to the rail.
-The ocean was placid bath water and the sky above, an unrelenting cloudless dome of radiant sun.
+The ocean was placid bath water.
+The sky above, an unrelenting cloudless dome of radiant sun.

 Shit.
 Shit.
 Shit.